hostilefork/replpad-js/README.md

 ## License

-A "strong" share-alike license was chosen for this project: the Affero GPL v3.
+A share-alike license was chosen for this project: the GNU Lesser GPL v3.
 This is based on the hope that it will grow to be more substantial, and that any reasonable fork/clone shouldn't have a problem sharing their improvements.